rompe/ansible-sync-dir-from-other-host/README.md

 * `sync_source_host`: Source IP address or host name under which the other host in reachable from the currently processed host.
 * `sync_source`: Full path to the file or directory to be synced.
 * `sync_target_dir`: Target directory under which the basename of `sync_source` will be created.
+* `sync_minutes`: Cronjob `sync_minutes` will be used to setup the cronjob.
+Defaults to 15 (every 15 minutes the sync task is executed)
+* `sync`: Defaults to scp.
+If set to `rsync` rsync will be installed on target and source and is used to sync files.

 ### What this role does